 Savannah is a destination of bed and breakfasts and family-run inns; you won’t find too many hostels or budget hotels here.
 Staying further away from downtown can get you a private room in a chain hotel for around $55 whilst 3-star hotels start at $150.
 Luxury hotels and Inns start at $240.

-One way bus tickets cost $1.50 with passes available from $3 but the DOT is free to use and gets you around most locations in the downtown area.
+One-way bus tickets cost $1.50 with passes available for $3 but the DOT is free to use and gets you around most locations in the downtown area.

 Save money in Savannah

 Savannah is becoming more and more popular, meaning the prices are rising.
 However, there are some ways you can save money in Savannah too.